Lift-off oversteer: Moment of inertia

 Lift off oversteer is most common with mid-mounted engine, rear-wheel-drive (MR) vehicles.
 Mid-mounted engine vehicles have a much lower rotational inertia than vehicles with a front-mounted or rear-mounted engine.
 The lower rotational inertia of mid-mounted engine vehicles causes the vehicle to spin much faster than a front or rear mounted engine vehicle.
 If unexpected, it can catch the driver off guard when cornering, ultimately leading to loss of control of the vehicle.

 Recovery

-As in all situations where the vehicle experiences loss of rear tire traction on the road surface, the proper maneuver to recover is to turn the steering wheel in the opposite direction of the spin (Countersteering). e.g. If the front of the vehicle is spinning to the left, countersteering to the right will help recover control.
+As in all situations where the vehicle experiences loss of rear tire traction on the road surface, the proper maneuver to recover is to turn the steering wheel in the opposite direction of the spin (Countersteering). e.g. If the front of the vehicle is spinning to the left, countersteering to the right and applying mild throttle will help recover control.
 More specifically aiming the wheels in the desired direction of travel.
 In the case of a very violent spin the safest thing to do is turn the wheel so the tires are pointing straight forward with respect to the vehicle.
 This is often easier to accomplish for inexperienced/panicked drivers.